betray32/python_custom_logger/README.md

-# python_custom_logger
+# Python Custom Settings

-custom logger config for python
+#### Custom logger for python

+- Custom format
+- Obfuscation for strings
+- One Instance